hatunglam/id-jepa/README.md

 Finally, the module extracts the predicted embeddings for the masked target positions, which are then compared with the ground-truth target embeddings to compute the training loss.

-### The Variational Latent Predictor
+### 5. The Variational Latent Predictor

-#### The Fusion Model
+#### 5.1 The Fusion Model
 The Fusion module updates the context embeddings by incorporating information from a variational latent representation.
 It takes two inputs:

 * A main sequence (the original context embeddings), and
-* A secondary update sequence (latent-informed features) The fusion is performed using an 8-head multi-head cross-attention layer.
+* A secondary update sequence (latent-informed features)

+The fusion is performed using an 8-head multi-head cross-attention layer.
 The context embeddings serve as the queries, while the latent features serve as both keys and values.
 This allows the model to selectively attend to relevant latent information when updating the context.

 The attention output is added back to the original context embeddings via a residual connection, followed by layer normalization to stabilize training.
 The output is a fused context representation, enriched with information from the latent space, and used for downstream prediction.

-#### Updating the Context via Variational Inference
+#### 5.2 Updating the Context via Variational Inference
 To enhance the model’s ability to reason under uncertainty, we introduce a variational latent space into the context encoding process.

 The student encoder first processes the input image to produce context embeddings.
 These embeddings are then projected into a latent space by estimating a Gaussian distribution (mean and log-variance).
 Using the reparameterization trick, we sample latent variables that capture uncertainty-aware representations.

-To encourage robustness, a dropout mask is applied to the latent vectors during training, randomly zeroing out parts of the latent dimension.
+A dropout mask is applied to the latent vectors during training, randomly zeroing out parts of the latent dimension.

 --------diagram-------------

-#### Prediction using Updated Context
+#### 5.3 Prediction using Updated Context
 The sampled latent features are projected back to the original embedding dimension and fused with the original context embeddings via a multi-head cross-attention Fusion module.
 This yields a new fused context representation that incorporates latent information.

 A subset of the fused context tokens is selected and combined with the target mask tokens (produced by the teacher encoder).
 The resulting sequence is passed into the Predictor module, which:

 * Outputs predicted embeddings for the masked positions
 * Retrieves ground-truth target embeddings from the teacher encoder
 * Returns the latent parameters (mean and log-variance) used to compute the variational loss